MODM coordination of clinical studies

 TU PAM1MON: CLINICAL TRIAL MONITORING AND LOGISTICS

-Number of ECTS = 5 - Responsible TU : Patrice RAVEL
+Number of ECTS = 5 - Responsible for TU : Patrice RAVEL

-Essential prerequisites: TU cannot be dissociated from the other TU courses.
+Essential prerequisites: This TU cannot be dissociated from the other TU specific to the course.

 Modalities : 41 h CM + 6 h TD This TU includes reference hours (APP + hospital internship)